-The goal of the programme in Cognitive Semiotics is to enable our students to come up with well-substantiated answers to these questions.
-Students acquire a solid, operational knowledge of the most important aspects of meaning making, and since human meaning construction is found in all the areas of our daily lives and activities, the programme is necessarily trans-disciplinary.
+The goal of the Cognitive Semiotics programme at Aarhus University is to enable our students to come up with well-substantiated answers to questions such as: What are the essential characteristics of meaning construction?
+How does it work in language, in perception, in our interaction with the natural world, and in the social world?Students acquire a solid, operational knowledge of the most important aspects of meaning making, and since human meaning construction is found in all the areas of our daily lives and activities, the programme is very transdisciplinary.

 Graduates of the MA in Cognitive Semiotics have gone on to pursue careers in fields as diverse as communication, advertising, and marketing.
 Some graduates also move on into teaching or research.

 “I met five students from this programme at a student conference.
 They all presented very different topics, relating to cognitive aspects of film, narrative, language etc., but all were equally interesting and using a common framework.
 That’s why I decided to sign up - because this programme allowed me to study the things I was already interested in, but from a new perspective.
 It is also a place where I got the feeling that anyone can learn anything at any age, if they really want it.”